bayuirfan52/hire_test/README.md

   - Employee details
   - Create employees

-# Authentication Info
+## Authentication Info
-use this account when logging into the application according to the documentation provided at [Reqres.in](https://reqres.in/)
+Use this account when logging into the application according to the documentation provided at [Reqres.in](https://reqres.in/)
 - Email `eve.holt@reqres.in`
 - Password `cityslicka`

+## APK for testing
+Apk files already on [Release] (https://github.com/bayuirfan52/hire_test/releases).
+You can download & install apk file to real device.

+### Thank you
+### Regards